DINA-community/.github/profile/README.md

 - delete tables for prefix and suffix removal,
 - synonyms

 for normalization of input data.
-This rules and look-up tables are listed in the repository [String-Sysiphos](ttps://github.com/DINA-community/string-sysiphos)
+This rules and look-up tables are listed in the repository [String-Sysiphos](https://github.com/DINA-community/string-sysiphos).
+There, also some dictionaries for device roles and manufacturers are provided which are intended for NetBox.
+Also, the work on a data model description that is consistent with NetBox, CSAF and Malcolm is maintained.